RomanovMikeV/setka/README.md

-# Utilities for network training with PyTorch
+# Scorch: utilities for network training with PyTorch

 This package is a set of codes that may be reused quite often for different networks trainings.